axelarnetwork/axelar-contract-deployments/evm/docs/rate-limits.md

-## Interchain Token Service Rate Limits
+## Interchain Token Service Flow Limits (rate limits)

 ### Overview

-The Interchain Token Service (ITS) supports **per-token flow limits** to rate-limit how much value can move in or out of a chain over a period of time.
+The Interchain Token Service (ITS) supports **per-token flow limits** to rate-limit how much value can move in and out of a specific blockchain over a period of time(6 hours).
-These limits are managed by the ITS operator on each chain via the `evm/its.js` script.
+These limits are controlled by an address whitelisted with the ITS `operator` role on each chain via the `evm/its.js` script.

 #### Key Concepts